ONSdigital/sdx-console/README.md

  * `/decrypt` - provides a textbox to input encrypted data which can be POSTed to the sdx-decrypt service

+ * `/store` -  allows searching of the PostgreSQL and reprocessing of transactions

 ## Configuration

 Some of important environment variables available for configuration are listed below: